vatpac-technology/sops/docs/enroute/Melbourne Centre/YWE.md

   <figcaption>Yarrowee Airspace</figcaption>
 </figure>

+## Extending
+!!!
+Warning
+    Due to the large geographical area covered by this sector and it's neighbours, controllers are reminded of their obligations under the [ATS Policy](https://vatpac.org/publications/policies) when extending.
+Ensure that you have sufficiently placed visibility points to cover your primary sector and any secondary, extended sectors in their entirety.

 ## Sector Responsibilities
 ### Yarrowee (YWE)
 YWE is responsible for the final sequencing actions in to YMML.